 Phase two includes the main construction of the Library & Study Centre building.
-This is due to be completed in spring 2018.
+This is due to be completed in spring-summer 2018.
 Follow the progress in these photos and in the timelapse video below.
 We will update these pages regularly.

 Phase Three encompasses important conservation improvements to the Laudian Library and the Old Library, and the return of the Paddy Room area to its original configuration of five Tutors’ rooms.
 These additional works are due to be completed by the end of 2018.
 For more on this work see Conserving the existing library buildings.